Peer Review with the Laptop

 not fix it yourself.)

-you encounter an idea that is not supported by evidence from the texts,
+you encounter an argument that is not supported by evidence from the texts,

 insert the following comment: DETAIL

-If you encounter an assertion in your partner's argument that is not supported by a direct quote from
+If you encounter a key assertion in your partner's argument that is not supported by a direct quote from

 the text, insert the following comment: QUOTE NEEDED.